eclipse-birt/birt-website/docs/what-is-birt.md

-Today, BIRT technology platform is one of the most widely adopted data visualization and reporting technologies with over 12 million downloads and over 2.5M developers across 157 countries.
-BIRT also has a large, active and growing developer community representing all types of organizations.
+Today, BIRT technology platform is one of the most widely adopted data visualization and reporting technologies with over 12 million downloads and over 2.5M report developers across 157 countries.
+BIRT also has a growing developer community representing all types of organizations.
 Major technology companies such as IBM, Cisco, S1 and ABS Nautical Systems as well as Eclipse projects like OSBP have incorporated BIRT into their product lines.